Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Wet

-Built on Mercedes Benz chassis this rig includes many of the same features as the larger Plateau but just in smaller forms.
-You still get a large sink with a detachable residential-style facet and a countertop extension though it doesn’t quite reach 6 feet like the Plateau.
-I also love the mosquito net on this RV that includes very clever magnetic clips.
+There’s still a large sink with a detachable residential-style facet and a countertop extension though it doesn’t quite reach 6 feet like the Plateau.
+I also love the mosquito net on this RV with innovative magnetic clips.
 In other words…no zippers!

 You can see the shower and toilet inside this Class B here:

-There’s a reason that Pleasure-Way shows up more than once on this list: they know how to build a tiny bathroom complete with a shower and toilet inside of quality made Class B RVs.
-Which isn’t something that every manufacturer has figured out how to do.
+There’s a reason Pleasure-Way shows up more than once on this list: they know how to build a tiny bathroom complete with a shower and toilet inside of quality-made Class B RVs.
+This isn’t something every manufacturer has figured out how to do.

 4. Airstream Interstate 19